gayeongpark/gayeongpark.github.io/_posts/2024-09-12-IP-ADDRESSING.md

 2. **Multicast addresses** are used **to identify a group of interfaces** and **begins with `FF`**.

-3. **Anycast addresses** are used **to identify a set of interfaces** so that a packet can be sent to any member of a set.
-Data travels from a single source device to the device nearest to multiple (but specific) destination devices.
-It is really efficient.
+3. **Anycast addresses** are used **to identify a set of interfaces** so that a packet can be sent to any member of a set. **Data travels from a single source device to the device nearest to multiple (but specific) destination devices**.
+It is really efficient. **Anycast can only be used with IPv6**.

 ## IPv4 and IPv6 Compatibility Requirements